 Nissan e-NV200 Combi reliability & safety

-While the e-NV200 Combi has Nissan's latest 40kW battery, the rest of its running gear is looking rather old these days.
+While the e-NV200 Combi has Nissan's latest 40kWh battery, the rest of its running gear is feeling rather old these days.
 It uses the same platform as the NV200 diesel van, while the electric motor is from the first-generation Leaf.
 While this should mean the e-NV200 Combi is reliable, it’s not offered with the latest safety kit you get with the Leaf.

 Nissan e-NV200 Combi reliability & problems

-While low sales numbers mean the e-NV200 Combi has failed to show up in our Driver Power owner survey, there is an insight into how reliable it is courtesy of a small taxi firm in Cornwall.
+While low sales numbers mean the e-NV200 Combi has failed to show up in our sister title Auto Express' Driver Power owner survey, there is some insight into how reliable it is courtesy of a small taxi firm in Cornwall.
 C&C Taxis in St Austell has been running an e-NV200 Combi since 2014 and has racked up over 100,000 trouble-free miles in that time.
 It was so impressed with the Combi’s performance that it has since converted its entire fleet to Combis and Leafs.